Housing with care is an alternative to residential care or a care home.

-The service charge would also cover expenses for communal services eg gardening, window cleaning and cleaning of the communal areas.
-Again these costs can be clarified by the landlord before you make the decision to move.
+The service charge also covers expenses for communal services such as gardening, window cleaning and cleaning of the communal areas.
+These costs will again be clarified by the landlord before you make the decision to move.

-The housing provider will normally discuss your tenancy and help you make any claim you’re entitled to for housing benefit or a reduction in council tax. .
+The housing provider will normally discuss your tenancy and help you make any claim you’re entitled to for housing benefit or a reduction in council tax.

 This applies to all non-residential care services, including home support, personal budgets, day care, housing with care and supported living.

 However, the total cost of your care, accommodation, food and extras will be capped at no more than the cost of living in a Norse Care home, which is currently £248.15 per week.

 If you have less than £23,250 in savings and investments, including property, the total cost of your care will be capped at £248.15 per week and the total cost (including rent and council tax) will be no more than £446.32.

-If you have less than £23,250 in savings and investments, and your weekly income is less than £189, you will not have to pay towards the cost of your care.
-If you have a weekly income of more than £189, you may have to pay towards the cost of providing your services but allowances will be made for certain disability and housing costs, less housing benefits you receive.
+If you have a weekly income of more than £189 you may have to pay towards the cost of providing your services, but allowances will be made for certain disability and housing costs, less any housing benefits you receive.

-If you need a financial assessment, you may be offered a home visit from one of our Financial Assessment Officers, who will:
+If you need a financial assessment you may be offered a home visit from one of our financial assessment officers, who will:

-We will contact you or your representative to discuss the best way of carrying out the financial assessment of the amount you need to pay towards your care charges.
+We’ll contact you or your representative to discuss the best way of carrying out the financial assessment of the amount you need to pay towards your care charges.